smikhalevski/react-dom-renderer/README.md

 // → <><b>Hello</b>, world</>
 ```

-Use the custom element renderer.
+You can specify the element renderer and introduce your custom elements.

 ```tsx
 import {useCallback} from 'react';